umbraco/UmbracoDocs/commerce-add-ons/payment-providers/zero/README.md

 ## In this Section

-In this section, we will guide you through the key steps to get started with the Invoicing payment provider for Umbraco Commerce.
+In this section, we will guide you through the key steps to get started with the Zero payment provider for Umbraco Commerce.

 Before beginning, ensure you have an Umbraco website configured and Umbraco Commerce installed.
 If not, see the [Umbraco Commerce Documentation](https://docs.umbraco.com/umbraco-commerce/) to get started.